Beechwood Park, Newport: History

-Beechwood House was built in 1877-78 as a private residence by George Fothergill, a former Mayor of Newport.
+Beechwood House was built in 1877–78 as a private residence by George Fothergill, a former Mayor of Newport.
 It was designed in a classical style using Bath stone, by architects Habershon, Pite & Fawckner.
 In 1900 the Beechwood estate was purchased by Newport Corporation and opened as a public park.

-During World War II the park was used by US military personnel stationed in the city and was later used as a tuberculosis clinic, model railway club, and open air school.
+During World War II the park was used by US military personnel stationed in the city, and it was later used as a tuberculosis clinic, model railway club, and open air school.

 Community

-The Park is protected by a group of local volunteers in the Beechwood Park Group, who set up in 2014 with the purpose of organising events for local people and improving the facilities available to visitors, including raising £1,850 for new parasols for outdoor seating.
+The park is protected by a group of local volunteers in the Beechwood Park Group, founded in 2014 with the purpose of organising events for local people and improving the facilities available to visitors, including raising £1,850 for new parasols for outdoor seating.

-The Park's historical interests are also preserved by Friends of Newport's Ornamental Parks, who were established in 2006 to improve the management of Victorian era parks in the city.
+The park's historical heritage is also protected by the Friends of Newport's Ornamental Parks, established in 2006 to improve the management of Victorian-era parks in the city.